 The first step in identifying if you have TB is to have a Tuberculosis Skin Test (TST).
 Many Employers require annual TST screenings.
 Wayne County Public Health provides Tuberculosis Skin Testing (TST) clinics every Monday (except holidays) from 9am to 11am, walk-ins welcome.

-TB clinics providing TB testing and lung clinics are scheduled monthly at our Nye Road office.
+TB clinics providing TB testing and lung clinics are scheduled every Monday, except for holidays, at our Nye Road office.
 For more information and clinic dates and times please call us at (315)946-5749

 The Tuberculosis Program is coordinated by: